philyuchkoff/HAProxy-2-RPM-builder/README.md

-## Common problem 常见问题
+## Common problem:
     [/usr/sbin/haproxy.main()] Cannot chroot1(/var/lib/haproxy)

-### Solution 解决方法:
+### Solution:
 Create /var/lib/haproxy directory

-创建/var/lib/haproxy目录

 Check on the rpcbind service to ensure that this service is started

-依赖rpcbind服务确保此服务已启动